frebreez3/Krieger-Dave-Portfolio/visualizing-climate-change/README.md

 # Visulaing Climate Change - Data Wrangling and Data Visualization

 A Modified Github Repo from my senior-design group, "*Data Visualization*".
-We were a groupfour computer science undergraduates studying at UCSC.
+We were a group of four computer science undergraduates studying at UCSC.
 However, this repo features almost exclusively my work accomplished with the team as well as new code I have developed since graduating.

 https://data-vizuals.herokuapp.com/